Need emergency dental? Call for a same day appointment.

 More comfortable than ever

-New technology and dental know-how have given dentures a natural appearance and they are now more comfortable than ever.
+If you’re looking for a new set of dentures in Fairfield you’ll be pleased to know that new technology and dental know-how have given dentures a more natural appearance and they are now more comfortable than ever.

 A partial denture replaces either one lost tooth or a group of teeth on the upper or lower jaw.
 They attach to the remaining teeth with either metal clasps or – the more expensive option – precision attachments.
 The latter are more aesthetically pleasing as they’re nearly invisible.
 Your dentist will be happy to give you all the advice you need in order to choose which option is better for you.
 The dentist may also recommend crowns on your natural teeth as they improve the fit of your partial dentures.

 A full denture is a total replacement for either the upper or lower teeth, or both.
 Any remaining teeth are removed and gum tissue is allowed to undergo preliminary healing before the dentures are placed in the mouth.